lilei-nlp/lilei-nlp.github.io/_pages/index.md

 title: "About"
 ---

-Hi, I am a PhD student at [HKU NLP](https://hkunlp.github.io/) group, co-supervised by Prof. [Qi Liu](https://leuchine.github.io/) and Prof. [Lingpeng Kong](https://ikekonglp.github.io/).
+Hi, I am a PhD student at [HKU-NLP](https://hkunlp.github.io/) group, co-supervised by Prof. [Qi Liu](https://leuchine.github.io/) and Prof. [Lingpeng Kong](https://ikekonglp.github.io/).

 My research interests lie in empowering LLMs with multi-modal abilities and exploring their emerging capabilities.
 Previously, I completed my master's degree at Peking University as a member of LANCO, advised by Prof. [Xu Sun](https://xusun.org), and my bachelor's degree at Xidian University.

 News
 =====
+* [2024/02] Checkout our Reka Flash, an efficient and capable multimodal language model at [Reka Playground](https://reka.ai/reka-flash-an-efficient-and-capable-multimodal-language-model/) !!
 * [2023/12] :boom:Our paper *[Label Words are Anchors](https://aclanthology.org/2023.emnlp-main.609/)* won the <span style="color:red">**Best Long Paper Award**</span> of EMNLP 2023!
 * [2023/10] Four papers got accepted by EMNLP 2023!
-* [2023/10] Our Multimodal AI Assistant, [Yasa-1](https://reka.ai/announcing-our-multimodal-ai-assistant/), is released!
 * [2023/09] One paper got accepted by NeurIPS D&B 2023.
 * [2023/06] Our M3IT dataset and model Ying-VLM for multi-modal instruction tuning is released at [HuggingFace](https://m3-it.github.io/)!